-After completion of the laboratory testing specified herein and, at least, 15 working days prior to the full scale test pour, the following material shall be submitted to MnDOT for review and approval:
+After completion of the laboratory testing specified herein and, at least, 15 working days prior to the full scale test pour, the following material shall be submitted to Mn/DOT for review and approval:

-- 1. Laboratory reports of the design mixes, including the following: - (a) Exact batch weights and properties of all ingredients used and all aggregate gradations. - (b) Slump and air content (at <5 minutes, 15 minutes, and 30 minutes after the completion of mixing). - (c) Cylinder identification, including mix designation. - (d) Date and time of cylinder preparation. - (e) Date and time cylinder specimen was tested. - (f) Compressive strength of each cylinder specimen at 1, 3, 7, 28, and 56 day (sets of 3). - (g) A graphic plot of age, from 0 to 56 days, vs. strength for each mix design.
+- 1. Laboratory reports of the design mixes, including the following: - (a) Exact batch weights and properties of all ingredients used and all aggregate gradations. - (c) Slump and air content (at <5 minutes, 15 minutes, and 30 minutes after the completion of mixing). - (d) Cylinder identification, including mix designation. - (e) Date and time of cylinder preparation. - (f) Date and time cylinder specimen was tested. - (g) Compressive strength of each cylinder specimen at 1, 3, 7, 28, and 56 day (sets of 3).

+(h) A graphic plot of age, from 0 to 56 days, vs. strength for each mix design.